Cash is still king in the age of plastic, BoC report says

 "We find that cash is still widely used, especially for small-value transactions, even at large businesses that accept cash and cards," the bank said.

 Forty-eight per cent of transactions at large businesses are in cash, compared with 54 per cent at small and medium-sized businesses.
 Over all, 51 per cent of transactions are still done with bills and coins.
-Based on value, 42 per cent of transaction are with credit, compared with 34 per cent for debit and 24 per cent for cash.
+Based on value, 42 per cent of transactions are with credit, compared with 34 per cent for debit and 24 per cent for cash.

 The median value of cash transactions is $8.04, versus $28.33 for debit purchases and $43.85 for credit cards.